-FSANZ has determined that permitting use of the enzyme beta-fructofuranosidase derived from A. fijiensis ATCC 20611 as a processing aid would be consistent with the specific order principles for 'Technological Function'.
-All other requirements of the policy guidelines would be similarly met.
+FSANZ has determined that permitting use of the enzyme beta-fructofuranosidase derived from A. fijiensis ATCC 20611 as a processing aid is consistent with the specific order principles for 'Technological Function'.
+All other requirements of the policy guidelines are similarly met.